rymurr/yocto_meteo_reader/README.md

 * add zero padding to filenames
 * increase number of values before a commit to file/mongo
 * write json storage message type
+* subscriber should have signal (ctrl-c) catching to empty queue before dying

 ##DEPLOY: